 Along with driving brand awareness, marketing bears primary responsibility for increasing consideration and preference amongst potential customers by developing a value proposition that gives the business an edge over the competition.

-However, changes in how prospects make buying decisions have introduced additional demands on maketing's assistance of sales teams.
-Here 4 ways marketing can help sales grow the business.
+However, changes in how prospects make buying decisions have introduced additional demands on marketing's assistance to sales teams.
+Here are four ways marketing can help sales grow the business.

 Some responsibility for lead generation has always rested with the marketing department, but today most B2B sales organizations task the marketing team with this critical function.
 Sales teams are increasingly counting on the marketing department to generate the inquiries, leads and even sales meetings that sales can convert into opportunities and new clients.
 It is no wonder that 69% of sales organizations report that consistently generating quality leads ranks among their top business challenges.

 2. Define the Challenges That Target Clients Are Encountering in the Market

 The sales team is usually 'heads-down' trying to close the next deal.
 While a strong salesperson needs to stay tuned into current events and developments in their chosen industry, marketing is now taking on a more significant role in this area.
 Through collaboration, marketing and sales need to identify the trends that are impacting how potential clients react to both the industry’s and the company’s offerings.
 As better information is available to buyers, it’s also critical that marketing and sales teams collaborate to position the company’s solutions in context with competitive offerings.
 Throughout its content and lead generation campaign efforts, marketing must demonstrate thought leadership by defining the challenges clients are facing and how the solutions address those challenges.

 3. Build Strong Value Propositions